marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pointer-arguments-in-variadic-functions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: pointer arguments in variadic functions, variadic functions, pointer arguments

 .. _variadic-pointer-args:

-.. index:: pointer arguments in variadic functions

-.. index:: variadic functions, pointer arguments

 Pointer Arguments in Variadic Functions
 ***************************************